birminghamurbanobservatory/static-website/src/markdown-blog-posts/what-is-1mm-of-precipitation.md

 featuredImage: "../images/precip-1mm-blog/gabriele-diwald-unsplash.jpg"
 ---

-**The short answer**: The equivalent of 1 litre of rain falling over 1 square metre of ground.
+**The short answer**: The equivalent of 1 litre of rain falling over each square metre of ground.

 **The long answer**: